-How to prepare your eCommerce website for Black Friday
+How to prepare your eCommerce website for Black Friday (and beyond!)

 The holidays are right around the corner, and as an eCommerce site owner, there are a million things to do.
 You’ve already been planning your holiday sale and prepping your stock.
 Before you start making your list and checking it twice, don’t forget to prep your website!